Albacete Airport: Facilities

 Opened again to civilian traffic in 2003, in November 2005 the Ministry of Public Works inaugurated the new Terminal Building, with a surface area of 2200 m2.
 Situated at an elevation of 2302 ft above mean sea level, today it has one runway designated 09/27 with an asphalt surface measuring 2700 × 60 m.

 The civilian-run maintenance facility La Maestranza Aérea de Albacete is responsible for the modifications and overhaul of some military equipment, including all Dassault Mirage F1 (retired in 2013, replaced by Eurofighter Typhoon), Canadair CL-215 and CASA C-101.

 Airlines and destinations

 There are no scheduled services from Albacete Airport.
-The airport is only served by a number of charter services from carriers such as Privilege Style.

 NATO TLP

 Since July 2009, the base has been the site of NATO's Tactical Leadership Program, taking over from Belgium's Florennes Air Base.